jatsby/DarkAppearance/README.md

 ####Tips
-* If you have the means, tweak themes with a VM or spare Mac/Hackintosh.
+* If you have the means, tweak themes with a spare Mac/Hackintosh.
 This way you can keep SIP enabled and should you mess something up, it's not a huge deal.
+NOTE: OS X VMs don't have hardware acceleration, and therefore Cocoa won't have transparency effects.